-Eighty-one percent of Americans who currently have a side gig are interested in taking it full time, according to a recent SunTrust survey.
-More than half of Americans (54 percent) reported having or pursuing a side hustle at some point to make extra money to live their #bestlife.
+SunTrust recently surveyed about 2,000 Americans, and eighty-one percent of respondents who currently have a side gig are interested in taking it full time.
+More than half of those surveyed (54 percent) reported having or pursuing a side hustle at some point to make extra money to live their #bestlife.

 People who reported a side hustle generated $8,794 per year on average, with millennials (age 23-38) making almost 20 percent more than Gen Xers (age 39-54) and 46 percent more than Boomers (age 55-73).
 The top reason for pursuing a side hustle among millennials is to generate additional income for saving purposes, while Gen Xers and Boomers cited making money for leisure activities.